neoforged/Documentation/docs/resources/server/recipes/index.md

 - A **`Recipe`** holds in-code representations of all JSON fields, alongside the matching logic ("Does this input match the recipe?") and some other properties.
 - A **`RecipeInput`** is a type that provides inputs to a recipe.
 Comes in several subclasses, e.g. `CraftingInput` or `SingleRecipeInput` (for furnaces and similar).
 - A **recipe ingredient**, or just **ingredient**, is a single input for a recipe (whereas the `RecipeInput` generally represents a collection of inputs to check against a recipe's ingredients).
 Ingredients are a very powerful system and as such outlined [in their own article][ingredients].
+- A **`PlacementInfo`** is a definition of items the recipe contains and what indexes they should populate.
+If the recipe cannot be captured to some degree based on the items provided (e.g., only changing the data components), then `PlacementInfo#NOT_PLACEABLE` is used.
+- A **`SlotDisplay`** defines how a single slot should display within a recipe viewer, like the recipe book.
+- A **`RecipeDisplay`** defines the `SlotDisplay`s of a recipe to be consumed by a recipe viewer, like the recipe book.
+While the interface only contains methods for the result of a recipe and the workstation the recipe was conducted within, a subtype can capture information like ingredients or grid size.
 - The **`RecipeManager`** is a singleton field on the server that holds all loaded recipes.
 - A **`RecipeSerializer`** is basically a wrapper around a [`MapCodec`][codec] and a [`StreamCodec`][streamcodec], both used for serialization.
 - A **`RecipeType`** is the registered type equivalent of a `Recipe`.
 It is mainly used when looking up recipes by type.
 As a rule of thumb, different crafting containers should use different `RecipeType`s.
 For example, the `minecraft:crafting` recipe type covers the `minecraft:crafting_shaped` and `minecraft:crafting_shapeless` recipe serializers, as well as the special crafting serializers.
+- A **`RecipeBookCategory`** is a group representing some recipes when viewed through a recipe book.
 - A **recipe [advancement]** is an advancement responsible for unlocking a recipe in the recipe book.
 They are not required, and generally neglected by players in favor of recipe viewer mods, however the [recipe data provider][datagen] generates them for you, so it's recommended to just roll with it.
+- A **`RecipePropertySet`** defines the available list of ingredients that can be accepted by the defined input slot in a menu.
 - A **`RecipeBuilder`** is used during datagen to create JSON recipes.
 - A **recipe factory** is a method reference used to create a `Recipe` from a `RecipeBuilder`.
 It can either be a reference to a constructor, or a static builder method, or a functional interface (often named `Factory`) created specifically for this purpose.